|Date:||March 31, 2018|

 $25 CHM Members, Volunteers, Students with ID

 Program fee includes a signed copy of Dr. Gibbons’ book, Snakes of the Eastern United States.
-Pre-registration required by March 9, 2018 at email@example.com or 803-981-9182.
+Pre-registration by March 14, 2018 guarantees your copy of the book.
+Contact firstname.lastname@example.org or 803-981-9182.
 Ages 12 and older.

 Note: York County, SC Educators may earn 2 CEU credits per semester.
 Winthrop University Students will award one Cultural Credit.
 NC and SC Master Naturalists may count hours for training.